Initializing Coinbase Wallet SDK

 export const web3 = new Web3(ethereum as any)

-Coinbase Wallet SDK uses an rpcUrl provided by Coinbase Wallet clients regardless of the rpcUrl passed into makeWeb3Provider
+Coinbase Wallet SDK uses an rpcUrl provided by Coinbase Wallet clients regardless of the rpcUrl passed into makeWeb3Provider for whitelisted networks.
+Wallet SDK needs an rpcUrl to be provided by the dapp as a fallback.

 Next steps:

-I run into the following error: Module not found: Error: Can't resolve <'assert'/'url/'/...>Due to the removal of default polyfills in webpack5, you must install the following utilities:
+Due to the removal of default polyfills in webpack5, you must install the following utilities:

 Then, add the following code snippet to your webpack.config.js:

-If you are using an application built on `create-react-app` locally, you must run `npm run eject` to be able to customize your webpack configuration.
+If you are using an application built on create-react-app locally, you must run npm run eject to be able to customize your webpack configuration.